Corporate and Foundation Relations

-As part of the division of University Advancement, the Office of Corporate and Foundation Relations works with University faculty members and administrators, and with corporations and foundations in support of the University’s academic initiatives, programs, and institutional priorities.
+As part of the division of Commonwealth Relations, the Office of Corporate and Foundation Relations works with University faculty members and administrators, and with corporations and foundations in support of the University’s academic initiatives, programs, and institutional priorities.

 The Office of Corporate and Foundation Relations:

 - Identifies, cultivates, and solicits potential funding sources capable of making significant gifts to Longwood University

 - Plans and coordinates relationships among faculty and staff and corporate and foundation contacts

 - Ensures that requests for funding are submitted in a timely and professional manner

 Because each project is unique, we offer a range of materials and services to assist faculty in obtaining funding from foundations, corporations, and government agencies.